 - Undergraduate students can participate in several ways, from becoming a subject (see below) to conducting research with or without academic credit.
 Consult the laboratory links above to find out the specific requirements for becoming an undergraduate researcher in each lab.
 See the undergraduate research page for more information about your academic options for getting involved with research.

 - Volunteer research subjects are recruited from the general population as specific needs arise in studies of human subjects.
-Opportunities to become a research subject may be posted on the laboratory web pages; those that have used human subjects include: Integrative Physiology of Aging, Integrative Vascular Biology, Neurophysiology of Movement, Sleep and Chronobiology, and Sleep and Development.
+Opportunities to become a research subject may be posted on the laboratory web pages; those that have used human subjects include: Diabetes and Obesity Research, Integrative Physiology of Aging, Integrative Vascular Biology, Neurophysiology of Movement, Sleep and Chronobiology, and Sleep and Development.
 Some opportunities are posted on the Buff Bulletin Board.

 - Several laboratories in Integrative Physiology work with the Clinical Translational Research Center to facilitate studies using human subjects.